Anderson-Lai/ib-notes/slchemistry/chemistry.md

 ## Amide
 N-C=O

-carbon chain attached to C=O is te parent chain
+carbon chain attached to C=O is the parent chain
 all other carbon chains are side chains
 suffix is amide